BenLauwens/ThinkJulia.jl/docs/src/chap08.md

 *Unicode standard*:
 A computing industry standard for the consistent encoding, representation, and handling of text expressed in most of the world's writing systems.

-*item*:
-One of the values in a sequence.

 *index*:
 An integer value used to select an item in a sequence, such as a character in a string.
 In Python indices start from 0.